-The headlights picked out a wedge of flowing roadway and bordering trees -yellow center line, guard rails, driveways.
+The headlights picked out a wedge of flowing roadway and bordering trees -- yellow center line, guard rails, driveways.
 Dasein opened his window, leaned out into the wind trying to clear his head.
-Now, he was on the winding road up out of the valley and the slowness of his mind grew like a deadly weight.
+Now, that bit of food and analyze it.
+Duty.
+Promises.
+Had to get out to Porterville.